Blandford Forum: Sport and leisure

 Blandford Forum has a Non-League football club, Blandford United F.C., who play at Blandford Recreation Ground.
 Blandford Bowls Club play in several men's and women's leagues and have a six rinks green, also on the recreation ground on Milldown Road.
 Blandford Cricket Club has three men's teams that play in divisions in a local county league, plus several youth teams that compete in the North Dorset Junior leagues.
 The club has its own cricket ground at the top of Whitecliff Mill Street.
-Blandford Rugby Football Club are based at facilities beside the leisure centre at The Blandford School.
+Blandford Rugby Football Club are based at Larksmead Recreational Ground.

 Community facilities

 Blandford Community Hospital on Milldown Road provides minor and day surgery, occupational therapy, outpatient and community rehabilitation services, palliative care, community mental health services and physiotherapy.
 Blandford Library, located on The Tabernacle, has music and feature films for hire as well as books, and has internet access and reference works available.

 Public open spaces in Blandford include Park Road Recreation Ground, which has football and cricket pitches and associated pavilions, and Larksmead Playing Field, which has two rugby pitches, and is the home of Blandford Rugby Club.
 There are also local authority controlled football and rugby union pitches at The Blandford School in Milldown Road.
 Next to the main post office in the town centre is Woodhouse Gardens, a small public garden that contains a pavilion that can be hired for events.